StackItHQ/pes-siddarthpai/README.md

 - Real-time bidirectional synchronization between Google Sheets and PostgreSQL database
 - Support for Create, Read, Update, and Delete (CRUD) operations
-- Automatic conflict resolution (last write wins)
+- Automatic conflict resolution.
 - User-friendly Streamlit interface for data manipulation without any conflicts
 - Efficient polling mechanism for detecting changes

-## Technologies Used
+## Technologies Used 🖥️

+As a developer, I tried finding a solution for this problem in the simplest way possible.
+This was the tech stack I found the most minimal but effective.

 - Python
 - Google Sheets API